kubedb/cli/docs/elasticsearch_tutorial.md

 ### Delete Dormant Database
-You still have a record that there used to be a Elasticsearch database `e1` in the form of a DormantDatabase database `e1`.
+You still have a record that there used to be an Elasticsearch database `e1` in the form of a DormantDatabase database `e1`.
 Since you have already wiped out the database, you can delete the DormantDatabase tpr.

 ```sh
 $ kubedb delete drmn e1 -n demo